University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

 - Employees named on the grievance form will receive copies of the submitted form and any supporting materials, including a copy of the letter determining if the claim documented on the form constitutes a grievance.

 - Employees named on the grievance form may submit a written response to the Department Head, Dean or Vice President.

-The outcome of a grievance may be appealed by the student grievant or the employee(s) named in the grievance if either party has new information or evidence of procedural errors in the handling of the grievance that substantially impacted the outcome.
-Appeals are reviews of process, not a second hearing on contested issues.
+The outcome of a grievance may be appealed by the grievant or the employee(s) named in the grievance if either party has new information or evidence of procedural errors in the handling of the grievance that substantially impacted the outcome.
+Appeals are reviews of process, not a new examination of contested issues.

 Appeals must detail the grounds for appeal and identify a suggested remedy.
 Appeals are to be filed with the administrator responsible for the Department Head, Dean, or Vice President who responded to the grievance form, no later than 7 business days after the parties receive notice of the outcome of a grievance.
 The administrator reviewing the appeal, or designee, may request a meeting or additional information, if needed.
 A written decision will be provided to all parties within 21 business days of receiving the appeal unless reasonable cause for delay exists.